iadnah/bashrc/README.md

 bashrc
 ======

-My bashrc blunderings
+My customized and extensible bashrc setup.

 ### Installation
-Delete .bashrc in your home directory and replace it with bashrc.
+Open command prompt, cd into the bashrc folder, and run ./install.sh